 2) Greece can be expensive depending on where you travel.
-If you head to popular places like Mykonos or Santorini, you’ll be spending a lot of money for your accommodation, to eating out, and more.
-On the other hand, if you spend time on lesser touristed islands, you’ll find prices to be pretty fair compared to other European countries.
-Do you research and plan your budget ahead of time, so you can have the vacation of your dreams.
+If you head to popular places like Mykonos or Santorini, you’ll be spending a lot of money on your accommodation, to eating out, and more.
+On the other hand, if you spend time on lesser-touristed islands, you’ll find prices to be pretty fair compared to other European countries.
+Do your research and plan your budget ahead of time, so you can have the vacation of your dreams.

 Good To Know About Athens

-Other good to know items about how to have the absolutely best vacation possible in Athens, Greece:
+Other good-to-know items about how to have the absolute best vacation possible in Athens, Greece:

 1) One of the best ways to experience Athens is to take a tour with Get Your Guide:

 2) Generally speaking, Greece itself is a very safe place to travel.
-As a solo female traveller, I never once felt uncomfortable or worried.
-However, in heavily touristed places around Athens, you can expect possible incidents of pick pocketing and people running the usual scams.
+As a solo female traveler, I never once felt uncomfortable or worried.
+However, in heavily touristed places around Athens, you can expect possible incidents of pickpocketing and people running the usual scams.
 Stay alert and take precautions to keep yourself and your valuables safe.
 Read more about safety in Greece.
-Sadly, people of colour report that residents aren’t always so welcoming and you can read more in this account from Travel Noire and this one from Millennial In Debt.
+Sadly, people of color report that residents aren’t always so welcoming and you can read more in this account from Travel Noire and this one from Millennial In Debt.

-3) If you like travelling through Europe, give some of my other posts a read:
+3) If you like traveling through Europe, give some of my other posts a read:

 - 5 Unusual Places In Berlin (Tips From A Longtime Local) – Venture to parts of the city where there aren’t so many tourists to experience these five unusual places in Berlin.